jmayank23/sentence-transformers-mtl/src/task3/task3-readme.md

   - Progressive unfreezing of layers for domain adaptation can be a good strategy

 - Transfer Learning Approaches
-  - Recommended using domain-speciifc pretrained models if avaialble and then fine-tune on new task/ data.
+  - Recommended using domain-specifc pretrained models if available and then fine-tune on new task/ data.

 ### Key Insights
-- The choice of freezing strategy significantly impacts both performance and computational requirements, with backbone freezing offering the best efficiency-adaptation balance for most scenarios.
+- The choice of freezing strategy significantly impacts performance and computational efficiency.
+For many scenarios, freezing the backbone offers an optimal balance between efficiency and adaptability.
-- Transfer learning effectiveness depends on domain similarity between pretraining and target tasks - the closer the domains, the more layers can remain frozen.
+-	The effectiveness of transfer learning largely depends on the similarity between the pretraining domain and the target domain; closer domains allow for more layers to remain frozen.
-- Component (backbone and task specific heads) interdependence means freezing one component doesn't isolate it from performance changes, as shared representations can continue to evolve through other components.
+-	Interdependencies between the backbone and task-specific heads mean that changes in one component can affect overall performance.
+Even when freezing one component, shared representations may evolve if other parts of the network are updated.